Your shower floor can get grimy from all the bacteria, soaps, and shampoos that you expose it to daily.

 Mildew is, unfortunately, commonly found in and around the shower due to the moist environment.
-Mildew and mold can cause some frustrating stains that can make your shower floor look old and dirty.
-It can also be a major health concern for you and your family (3).
+Mildew and mold can cause some frustrating stains that make your shower floor look old and dirty.
+It can also be a significant health concern for you and your family (3).

 For this method, you’ll need chlorine bleach and a non-abrasive brush.
 Start by applying a small amount of bleach to the stain — be careful not to splatter as you pour.
 Leave it to soak for a couple of minutes and then scrub the area with a brush — rinse the floor thoroughly once you’re done.

 If you have recently had a leak in your shower, there might be some rust stains on the floor.
-This can seem like a challenge, but it’s relatively easy to get rid of.
+This can seem like a challenge, but it’s relatively easy to remove.